-- 12.12.1 You must secure your building site and prevent the public from accessing any works activity area, including when your site is unattended or left vacant between stages of works (for example, after vacation by a demolition contractor and before excavation or construction commences). - 12.12.2 If work is occurring within an occupied property (such as refurbishment, renovation or addition), building occupants must be prevented from accessing works activity areas. - 12.12.3 Signage specifying any security measures must be included with the project information board (see 12) Project information board). - 12.12.4 Security measures must ensure your site's public precautions (such as hoarding and gantries) do not provide unauthorised access to or from adjoining property. - 12.12.5 Security measures may include locks, surveillance, lighting and camera systems.
+- 12.12.1 You must secure your building site and prevent the public from accessing any works activity area, including when your site is unattended or left vacant between stages of works (for example, after vacation by a demolition contractor and before excavation or construction commences). - 12.12.2 If work is occurring within an occupied property (such as refurbishment, renovation or addition), building occupants must be prevented from accessing works activity areas. - 12.12.3 Signage specifying any security measures must be included with the project information board (see 0 - 12.12.4 You should ensure that your project and works plans comply with this Code.
+Only if you can clearly demonstrate construction or site constraints will we consider alternative designs or proposals that meet our objectives.
+Alternative site-specific designs or proposals will require additional documentation and assessment.
+This will typically involve multiple teams within the City of Melbourne and take longer than our standard timeframes. - 12.12.5 Project information board). - 12.12.6 Security measures must ensure your site's public precautions (such as hoarding and gantries) do not provide unauthorised access to or from adjoining property. - 12.12.7 Security measures may include locks, surveillance, lighting and camera systems.

 If you cannot fully secure your site, you should consider the use of a third party security service to prevent unauthorised access.